 One significant challenge of this approach is that boundaries change between years for reasons unrelated to annexation.
 Moreover, refinements in how Census place boundaries are drawn over time, even when based on the same Census boundary-year, can result in boundary changes that are artificially recorded as annexation.
 I reduce the possibility of misclassification in two main ways: First, I only classify Census blocks as being within a place if they have at least 90% areal overlap with the place boundaries, both at the beginning and at the end of the period.
 Thus, annexed blocks must have at least 90% areal overlap with place boundaries at the end of the period.
 Second, I validate my identified annexations with annexations recorded in the Census Bureau’s Boundary and Annexation Survey (BAS), the only official source of boundary changes for all states, even though it is incomplete in coverage.
 Using the BAS, I check whether a place I identified as having conducted an annexation during a given period is also officially recorded as having conducted an annexation in the BAS.
 These comparisons are listed in Table 1, shown for my analytical sample.
 Even though the validation rate is very low for the 2007-2013 and 2014-2020 periods, the high validation rate for the 2000-2007 period lends confidence in my procedure and suggests that discrepancies arise from the extensive lag time before annexations become officially recorded in the BAS, if ever.
 Importantly, I do not miss any annexations: there are no municipalities recorded officially in the BAS as having annexed that period that I do not pick up.
 Relying only on the subset of observations that are validated in the BAS does not change my substantive results.

-Table 1.
-Comparison of Author’s Identification of Annexations and Official Records in the 2000-2021 Boundary and Annexation Surveys (BAS)
+[Please insert Table 1 approximately here]

+A